elyawy/SpartaSim/README.md

   2. Create a python 3.6+ environment.
   3. cd into the GenomeRearrangement_package folder.
   4. In the terminal run ```pip install .```.
+  5. For ease of use, it is recommended to install the module at: https://github.com/elyawy/SpartaPipeline/tree/main/utils

 - Example use of the simulator: